mkbabb/parse-that/docs/tranches/B/FINAL.md

 JSON rows, and its 432 CSS rows exercised none of them.
 P5 owner evidence `0bc0d37` verifies Luna manifest `e2d8fb3e…`, corrects the legacy-signature premise, and executably kills both one-executor EUW clean breaks: cursor 0.6076–0.7527×, same-state 0.6149–0.7001× across 14 unique processes.
-P6-SIR isolates the only unimplemented scalar signed-return observation without RSR's region/finalizer machinery.
+P6 owner evidence `75d36ab` rejects the first signed-return packet before
+timing: `sepBy` masks sticky `-2` in all three child positions.
+Its exact 0.9564–1.1820× raw rows remain immutable but inadmissible, so they do not kill the conforming atom.
+Immutable P6-A1 is the active same-seat correction.
 No P4/P5/P6 evidence grants formation credit.
 Root denominator `2bc4abb2…` makes 1,439 the active property/function/type scale and 1,653 the active unqualified full-Webref scale.
 A 753-property or shaped-mechanism result cannot claim full coverage.